Current climbing-related closures in the Gunks

 - Powerlinez: Torne Valley Climbers Coalition announced climbing will resume on July 7th

-- Thacher State Park is currently closed to climbing.
+- Thacher State Park opened on July 6th.
 Check the Thacher Climbing Coalition’s Facebook Page for the latest status.

 Statement from the GCC